Length of Programs

 National Technical Honor Society

 The National Technical Honor Society believes in advocating for all skilled career paths and empowering students in seeking skills, building their careers, and the global workforce.
 To be considered for membership, students must demonstrate how they went above and beyond to contribute to the Johnson College community outside the classroom.
-Students are required to have a minimum cumulative grade point average of 3.0 at the end of the semester prior to graduation.
+Students are required to have a minimum career grade point average of 3.0 at the end of the term prior to graduation.
 Candidates must also demonstrate integrity and leadership by participating in activities around campus and volunteering in campus wide events.

 Military Students